Piloting the Expansion of Locally Led Mentoring Programs

 I really think Binti Shupavu or Kisa Project would fill a gap in programming for girls in my community, and I have an idea of how to fund implementation.
 What should I do?

 We’re all ears!
 We love great ideas and making new connections, so please reach out at hello@daringgirls.org.
 We wish we could fund everyone who was interested in partnering with us to localize this programming, but we can’t.
-Your creative solution could help us spread the reach of this time-tested, UNESCO award-winning programming faster than we’d ever be able to do on our own.
+Your creative solution could help us raise funds to spread the reach of this time-tested, UNESCO award-winning programming faster than we’d ever be able to do on our own.
 (So, we really do mean it when we advise you to reach out!)